yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 3: Register the Hyper-V Host with Azure Migrate Server Migration

 In this task, you will register your Hyper-V host with the Azure Migrate: Server Migration service.
-This services uses Azure Site Recovery as the underlying migration engine.
+This service uses Azure Site Recovery as the underlying migration engine.
 As part of the registration process, you will deploy the Azure Site Recovery Provider on your Hyper-V host.

 1. Return to the **Azure Migrate** blade in the Azure Portal, and click **Servers**.
 Under 'Migration Tools', click **Discover**.

     ![Screenshot of the Azure portal showing the 'Discover' button on the Azure Migrate Server Migration panel.](Images/Exercise3/discover-1.png)

 2. In the 'Discover machines' panel, under 'Are your machines virtualized', select **Yes, with Hyper-V**.
 Under 'Target region' enter **the same region as used for your Azure SQL Database** and check the confirmation checkbox.
-Click **Create resources** to begin the deployment of the Azure Site Recovery resource used by Azure Migrate for Hyper-V migrations.
+Click **Create resources** to begin the deployment of the Azure Site Recovery resource used by Azure Migrate: Server Migration for Hyper-V migrations.

     ![Screenshot of the Azure portal showing the 'Discover machines' panel from Azure Migrate.](Images/Exercise3/discover-2.png)